 The Centre seeks to actively work with reduction of sick-leaves, inclusion of people with reduced working capacities, as well as continued engagement of older employees.
-The rate of absence at the Centre has been registered to less than 1% in the period, and has been consistently low the last years.
+The rate of absence at the Centre has been registered to less than 1% in the period.